-‘A Dog’s Purpose’ Footage ‘Really Upsetting’ Says Spokesperson Lisa Vanderpump
+‘A Dog’s Purpose’ Footage ‘Really Upsetting,’ Says Spokesperson Lisa Vanderpump

 While the investigation into the incident continues, Bravo executives are reportedly considering whether they should pull the commercial or risk being associated with the embattled film.

-[Featured Image by Willy Sanjuan/ AP Images]
+[Featured Image by Willy Sanjuan/AP Images]